 Plates assembled in the shape of a square may shift after the application of force.
 Internal corners are changing.
 Thus, the quadrilateral (square) is not a rigid figure.
 That is, it is subject to deformation.

 The sides of a triangle determine its angles uniquely.
 Of all the polygons, only the triangle is a rigid figure.
 The triangle's property is used in many constructions (bridges, tower cranes, pylons of electric transmission lines).

 Demonstrate the example of a crane jib.
 The construction is a sequential combination of tetrahedrons (red) and quadrangular pyramids (green).

 Rafters of buildings have the form of triangles.
 This gives them strength and stability.

-When constructing a garden gate, be sure to nail a plank (board), sometimes two strips, so that triangles are obtained.
-This gives strength to the gate, otherwise it will soon warp.
+When constructing a garden gate, a board (board) must be added, sometimes two planks to make triangles.
+This gives strength to the gate; otherwise, it will soon warp.

-From practical examples of the application of a rigid triangular structure we return to exact mathematical bodies — the tetrahedron.
+From practical examples of applying a rigid triangular structure, we return to exact mathematical bodies — the tetrahedron.
 The tetrahedron will be considered as a rib construction.
 Each of the four sides of the tetrahedron is a regular triangle.
-Since the rods forming these regular triangles are not subject to deformation, all together these six rods (edges) of the tetrahedron create an extremely rigid structure.
-No other body has such strength characteristics.
+Since the rods forming these regular triangles are not subject to deformation all together, these six rods (edges) of the tetrahedron create an extremely rigid structure.
+No other solid has such strong characteristics.